Beth Harwell: Gubernatorial campaign

 Harwell supports tougher sentencing for dealers, more restrictions on prescriptions, and prioritizing rehab over prison sentences.
 As Speaker, Harwell created a task force in 2017 to hear from experts and those affected by the crisis.
 Among the task force's recommendations are adding more TBI agents, starting a pilot program of a recovery center in each grand division of the state, and modernizing pain-management curriculum for healthcare professionals.
-To read the full list of recommendations, follow this link.
-Some of these recommendations have already become law.